ManmithaPatya/Manmitha-Patya-Portfolio/CritiqueByDesign.md

 ### Can you tell me what you think this is?
 1. "It is the representation of the median wage by gender and industry."
 2. "It is wages across those industries and is shown by gender and showcases the disparity in pay."
-3. "Just from looking at the wireframe, I can tell that it is comparing men and womens wages but is in context of the overall population's median wage across various industries."
+3. "Just from looking at the wireframe, I can tell that it is comparing men and women's wage and is in the context of the overall population's median wage across various industries."

 ### Can you describe to me what this is telling you?
 1. "When I see the wireframe, I get the idea of how you want to represent the data visualization and you have explained how each part is going to show some aspect of the data.
 In terms of insight, I get that in general, the median wage of men is higher than the median wage of women and since you have represented a sample of 3 industries, I would flag that."
 2. "It is showing the disparity, but I don't understand the black curve.
 There is a general trend I can identify that women are paid less"
-3. "What I see is that women are currently getting paid less than mean.
-It seems that women are often paid less than the population median and men are paid above the pupulation mean.
-And the amount of wage difference varies across industry.
+3. "What I see is that women are currently getting paid less than men.
+It seems that women are often paid less than the population median and men are paid above the population mean.
+And the amount of wage difference varies across industry."

 ### Is there anything you find surprising or confusing?
 1. "At first glance, I was unsure what the black curve is but once I read the associated test, I understood what it represents."